siderolabs/talos/website/content/v1.3/talos-guides/install/cloud-platforms/nocloud.md

 * via SMBIOS "serial number" option
 * using CDROM or USB-flash filesystem

+> Note: This requires the nocloud image which can be found on the Github [Releases](https://github.com/siderolabs/talos/releases) page.

 ### SMBIOS Serial Number

 This method requires the network connection to be up (e.g. via DHCP).